 see Kohnlein Wiko

-(1963) Very rare submini from West Germany.
-It had a 16mm (f2.0-22) lens with speeds of 1/25 - 1/250.
-It had a built in selenium meter to set the exposure automatically.
-The special cassettes are different for each type of film and set the film speed automatically similar to the way 110 film works.
+(1963) A rare submini from West Germany.
+Very few were made.
+It produced 10x14mm images with a very wide 16mm f2.0 (-22) lens, and speeds of 1/25 - 1/250.
+It had a built in selenium meter which set the f-stop automatically.
+The special cassettes are different for each film speed, which set the shutter speed automatically, similar to the later Fuji Mini 35mm half-frame -- which was about the same size.

 see Lure